There are a few simple pleasures in life, and I got to tell you Flourless Potato Waffles are one of them.

 - Parmesan Cheese

-When the waffle iron is hot enough place the potato mixture evenly.
+- When the waffle iron is hot enough place the potato mixture evenly.
 Close the waffle maker and allow it to cook until the lights on the waffle maker tell you it's done.
+You can go a bit longer until the potatoes are completely cooked through.
+If you have a setting for medium-high temperature on your waffle maker then use it.